Last Updated on June 30, 2022 by andrewshih

 How to get 35 contact hours for PMP Application Professional Education?

-Unless you have prior project management training that satisfies the 35 contract hour requirement, PMP aspirants will follow one of the two paths to earn 35 contact hours and prepare for the PMP Exam:
+Unless you have prior project management training that satisfies the 35 contract hour requirement, PMP aspirants will follow one of the four paths to earn 35 contact hours and prepare for the PMP Exam:

-PATH #1: Take PMI’s On-demand Course
+PATH #1: Take PMI’s on-demand course

-To accompany the on-demand learning, you will need to invest in a quality PMP exam simulator such as PM-Prepcast (Check the latest coupon code) that is highly recommended on Reddit by PMP aspirants who pass the PMP Exam.
+To accompany the on-demand learning, you will need to invest in a quality PMP exam simulator such as PM-Prepcast (Check the latest coupon code) which is highly recommended on Reddit by PMP aspirants who pass the PMP Exam.

 You may need a study guide to help you prepare for the PMP exam.
 You can find the review for the popular PMP study guides and a list of PMI’s published book references with this PMP book resource.